FLUX.1[dev] with ComfyUI and Stability Matrix (20250126)

 venv is the virtual environment where all the required python packages for ComfyUI and other additions will be placed.
 A default ComfyUI package installation requires about 5GB of additional install in addition to the container itself; those packages will be in this venv folder.

-After a “Start” we can go port to 7188 of the service’ host IP or http://HOST_IP:7188/ and access the WebUI.
+After a “Start,” we can access the WebUI using a web browser and go to port 7188 of the service’s host IP (http://HOST_IP:7188/).

-When the WebUI is started, an example workflow will appear; place a checkpoint file in the run/ComfyUI/models/checkpoints folder, “Refresh” the UI and test it.
+When the WebUI is started, an example workflow will appear; place a checkpoint file in the run/ComfyUI/models/checkpoints folder, “Refresh” the UI, and test it.

-Note: Unraid
+Unraid

 Method 2: Stability Matrix

-Stability Matrix provides a streamlined interface for installing and managing various Stable Diffusion Web UIs (ComfyUI, Foocus, Automatic1111, etc) without requiring system dependencies, and works on Mac, Linux and Windows with different acceleration hardware.
-It is a desktop application to run different Stable Diffusion solutions, keep them up to date, provide a model browser integrating with CivitAI and HuggingFace to download and share models with the different inference engines (download a model once and have it for use in Automatic1111, ComfyUI, Foocus, …).
+Stability Matrix provides a streamlined interface for installing and managing various Stable Diffusion Web UIs (ComfyUI, InvokeAI, Foocus, etc.) without requiring system dependencies.
+It works on Mac, Linux, and Windows with different acceleration hardware.
+It is a desktop application that runs different Stable Diffusion solutions, keeps them up to date, and provides a model browser integrating with CivitAI and HuggingFace to download and share models with the different inference engines (download a model once and have it for use with the different installed stable diffusion WebUIs).
 The tool also include in its available “Packages”, some training tools.
-We will not go into too much details on the tool use, but invite you to check the “Community Guides” available from https://lykos.ai/.
+We will not go into too much detail on the tool use, but we invite you to check the “Community Guides” available from https://lykos.ai/.

 The “Packages” tab will show “Stop”, “Restart”, “Console, and “WebUI” when the engine is started.
 The “Console” will allow us to see information about the process.
 By default, the engine will be started on port 8188.
-This can be changed using the gears icon with access to the “Launch Options” menu where the tool can be tweaked as needed, including the listening port.
+This can be changed using the gears icon with access to the “Launch Options” menu, where the tool can be tweaked as needed, including the listening port.

 Using FLUX.1[dev]